QubesOS/qubes-doc/introduction/faq.md

 Absolutely.

-### Can I run applications, like games, which require 3D support?
+### Can I run applications, like games, which require hardware acceleration?

 Those won’t fly.
-We do not provide OpenGL virtualization for Qubes.
+We do not provide GPU virtualization for Qubes.
 This is mostly a security decision, as implementing such a feature would most likely introduce a great deal of complexity into the GUI virtualization infrastructure.
-However, Qubes does allow for the use of accelerated graphics (OpenGL) in Dom0’s Window Manager, so all the fancy desktop effects should still work.
+However, Qubes does allow for the use of accelerated graphics (e.g. OpenGL) in Dom0’s Window Manager, so all the fancy desktop effects should still work.
+AppVMs use a software-only (CPU-based) implementation of OpenGL, which may be good enough for basic games and applications.

 For further discussion about the potential for GPU passthrough on Xen/Qubes, please see the following threads: